 7.9.4 Failure to meet deadlines.
 If a student has not submitted any outstanding coursework by an established deadline (either the course deadline or other approved extension deadlines), the professor's submitted grade shall be the actual grade earned in the course, calculated with zero assigned to any coursework that is still incomplete.
-The use of non-grade course reports, such as WDR or INC, and amendments to submitted grades in such cases, must be approved by the TST AD Director.
+The use of non-grade course reports, such as WDR or INC, and amendments to submitted grades in such cases, must be approved by the GCTS Director.

 7.9.5 Registration procedures for extended completion of coursework.
 A student who has taken all courses required for his or her program but has not yet completed all coursework or language requirements is not permitted to proceed to the thesis stage.
-Such a student, during the time she or he is continuing work on the requirements of the course stage, will be registered at the beginning of each academic session with the course placeholder code
+Such a student, during the time she or he is continuing work on the requirements of the course stage, will be registered at the beginning of each academic session with the course placeholder code TSZ7777YY "Research".

-TSZ7777YY "Research".
 The student cannot enter this placeholder code directly in the ROSI registration system; registration must be done by the registrar of his or her college of registration.

 7.9.6 Deadlines for courses taken outside the TST.
-A student taking a course offered by the School of Graduate Studies (SGS) or another entity outside the TST is bound to the policies of that institution.
-For SGS courses, SDFs are not routinely assigned and extensions cannot be granted beyond the end of the trimester following the end of the course (except, on rare occasions, with the approval of the Admissions and Programs Committee of SGS).
+A student taking a course offered by an entity outside the TST is bound to the policies of that institution.

 7.9.7 Grade average.

 All courses must be completed with a grade of at least B- (70%) to be credited to the required courses of an M.A. program.
 Further, the student must obtain an overall average of at least B+ (77%) on all courses required in the M.A. program, with no grade below B- (70%) in any course, in order to proceed to the thesis stage.
 If a student receives a failing grade (FZ or less than 70%) in any course, the student's college and department will review the student's performance in the program and make recommendations to the ADC.
 The recommendation will normally be that the student's candidacy be terminated.
 If there are extenuating circumstances or other legitimate considerations, however, the college or department may recommend that the student be allowed to continue under certain specified conditions.
 (The conditions should include an indication of whether and how the failing grade will factor into the decision to allow the student to proceed to the thesis stage of the program.)
 The ADC will make a final determination about the student's status in the program.
 If the student is allowed to continue, he or she must repeat the relevant course or replace it with another course, and obtain a satisfactory grade.
 The failing grade will continue to appear on the student's record.